A Review of HR Compliance for Small Business

 Benefits brokers (third-party vendors that help you purchase and manage your benefits programs) usually provide you with a compliance checklist to review.
-For the most part, the brokers take care of most of the Affordable Care Act requirements for you, that said, it is the organization’s responsibility to ensure you aren’t missing any requirements.
-401k and other retirement plans have annual requirements for compliance which could include filing a Form 5500 with the IRS, an annual plan audit, testing the contributions of highly-compensated employees against those who are not considered highly-compensated in terms of the plan, distribution of a Summary Plan Description document, and regular meetings of the investment committees to ensure compliance and plan management.
-Again, a broker can help you ensure you are meeting all of these requirements.
+For the most part, the brokers take care of most of the Affordable Care Act requirements for you, that said, it is the organization’s responsibility to ensure you aren't missing any requirements.
+401k and other retirement plans have annual requirements for compliance which could include:

 There many regulations with which an organization must comply.
-Many of them fall under either the Department of Labor for payment of wages and other labor issues, or the Internal Revenue Service codes.
+Many of them fall under either the Department of Labor for payment of wages and other labor issues such as the Family Medical Leave Act, or the Internal Revenue Service codes.
 Regardless of the source, both organizations provide fact sheets to guide you through the requirements.

 With various state specific laws, such as payment of wages, pregnancy leave, nursing mothers, and others it is recommended that when employees come to you with a concern, you are providing a solution that is in compliance with that particular states' regulations.